UpdraftFund/updraft-contracts/README.md

 * Community incentives: Contributor fees are distributed proportionally to long-term supporters
 * Cross-chain compatibility: Solutions can reference Ideas from other chains
 * Anti-spam mechanisms: Minimal fees prevent spam while keeping participation accessible
+* Funders can identify and support dependencies to create visible dependency chains.
-* The protocol creates a sustainable ecosystem where good ideas get funded, solutions get developed, and long-term community members are rewarded for their continued support.
+* Updraft creates a sustainable ecosystem where good ideas get funded, solutions get developed, and long-term community members are rewarded for their continued support.

 ## Mechanism